kisslinux/kisslinux.github.io/pages/faq.md

 ## Why is the distribution called "KISS"?

-The distribution is aptly named after the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle); "Keep it simple stupid".
+The distribution is named after the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle); "Keep it simple stupid".